mirandaio/miniJava-pa1/README.md

 The first task in the compiler project is to create a scanner and parser for miniJava starting from the lexical rules and the grammar is this document.
-Create a miniJava directory that holds a Compiler.java and a SyntacticAnalyzer subdirectory.
+Create a `miniJava` directory that holds a `Compiler.java` and a `SyntacticAnalyzer` subdirectory.
 You can follow the structure and classes of the Triangle compiler, but no need to replicate it unnecessarily since many details will be different or not needed.

-Populate the SyntacticAnalyzer subdirectory with implementations for the Scanner, Parser, and Token classes.
-You may wish to include other classes; have a look at the classes defined in the syntactic analyzer in the Triangle distribution (e.g. SourceFile, SourcePosition, SyntaxError).
-You will not be building an AST yet, so you need not import AbstractSyntaxTree classes in the parser.
+Populate the `SyntacticAnalyzer` subdirectory with implementations for the Scanner, Parser, and Token classes.
+You may wish to include other classes; have a look at the classes defined in the syntactic analyzer in the Triangle distribution (e.g. `SourceFile`, `SourcePosition`, `SyntaxError`).
+You will not be building an AST yet, so you need not import `AbstractSyntaxTree` classes in the parser.

-The Compiler.java in the miniJava directory should contain a main method and parse the miniJava program named as the first argument on the command line (the extension may be .java or .mjava).
-Execution must terminate using the method System.exit(rc) where rc = 0 if the input file was successfully parsed, and rc = 4 otherwise.
+The `Compiler.java` in the `miniJava` directory should contain a main method and parse the miniJava program named as the first argument on the command line (the extension may be `.java` or `.mjava`).
+Execution must terminate using the method `System.exit(rc)` where rc = 0 if the input file was successfully parsed, and rc = 4 otherwise.
 No diagnostic message is needed in case the parse fails at this point, but it will be needed at later checkpoints.

 miniJava Grammar
 ----------------